pouya-racker/azure-poc/terraform-iac/README.md

 Once you create your configuration files, this section explains how to create an *execution plan* and apply it to your cloud infrastructure.

-1. Initialize the Terraform deployment with `terraform init`
+1. Initialize the Terraform deployment with `terraform init` if you haven't done already.

     ```bash
     terraform init